 In severe cases, you may be looking at criminal prosecution for tax evasion for failing to report all taxable earnings on your federal tax returns.

-Listen, if you don't include all the reported income on your tax return, it will send red flags to the IRS.
-So, it is important to report it as accurately as possible.
+If you don't include all reported income on your tax return, it will send red flags to the IRS.
+Report your income as accurately as possible.

-The first thing you should do if you lose your 1099 tax form?
-Try not to panic.
-There are many ways to replace almost any document you may need to file (and you can even submit your taxes without it).
-Unlike W-2s, which you need to file with your income tax, you can submit your 1099s separately.
-And if you include all your taxable income on your returns, then you are good.
+If you lose your 1099 tax form, try not to panic.
+There are many ways to replace almost any document you need to file, and you can submit your taxes without it.
+Unlike W-2s, which you must file with your income tax, you can submit your 1099s separately.
+If you include all your taxable income on your returns, then you are fine.

 If you lose your form 1099, you can:

-This is easy to do because the issuers of the form are required to keep a copy of it.
-So all you have to do is contact the issuer and ask for a copy of the missing form.
-When you contact them, you must insist that they send you a copy of the one you lost and not issue you a new one.
+This is easy to do because issuers of the form are required to keep a copy.
+Contact the issuer and ask for a copy of the missing form.
+When you contact them, insist that they send you a copy of the one you lost and not issue a new one.

-The 1099s are linked to your Employer Identification Number or Social Security number.
-So if you are issued a new 1099, the IRS might think that you received twice the income.
-You can also instantly get a copy of your Social Security 1099 form online.
-Just create a free Social Security account and download the form online.
+1099s are linked to your Employer Identification Number or Social Security number.
+If you are issued a new 1099, the IRS might think you received twice the income.
+You can also get a copy of your Social Security 1099 form online instantly by creating a free Social Security account and downloading the form.

-Yes, you can still file your taxes without 1099 tax forms.
-This is very convenient for self-employed taxpayers.
+You can still file your taxes without 1099 tax forms.
+This is convenient for self-employed taxpayers.
 They can do this by:

 If you did not receive a 1099 or you lost it, then reviewing your bank account is a great way to verify that you’ve included all income on your tax return.
 The income will include payments for which you didn’t receive a Form 1099.

-Financial institutions that provide summaries of activities can be very helpful in this regard.
+Financial institutions that provide summaries of activities can be very helpful.
 Keep a clean record of all cash payments you receive as well.

 You need to keep track of all your income and expenses so that you can accurately calculate your income tax liability when you report your income.

-When you lose a specific 1099, you can easily get the information by reviewing the invoices you sent to the customer and you can easily get the income you earned.
+When you lose a specific 1099, get the information by reviewing the invoices you sent to customers to find your earned income.
 The same applies if you issued receipts to a payer.
-You just have to add them up.
+Add them up to calculate your total income.

-When all else fails, you can always order an IRS transcript.
-The IRS is very diligent with their records and you can view 10 years' worth of information from their numerous transcripts.
+You can order an IRS transcript when all else fails.
+The IRS keeps detailed records, and you can view 10 years' worth of information from their transcripts.

-To order the transcript, simply visit IRS.gov online and submit your request through the Get Transcript tool.
-You must make sure to order the Wage and Income Transcript that includes all the data it receives about various IRS forms that are used for informational wage reporting, such as Form 1099s and Forms W-2.
-The transcripts will include all your tax return information.
+To order the transcript, visit IRS.gov and submit your request through the Get Transcript tool.
+Order the Wage and Income Transcript that includes data about various IRS forms used for wage reporting, such as Form 1099s and Forms W-2.
+The transcripts contain all your tax return information.

-If you are constantly losing important documents, you should consider off-site storage for your most important documents.
-Technology is your friend in this.
-It allows you to scan, create and keep an electronic copy of your 1099.
+If you frequently lose important documents, consider off-site storage for your most critical papers.
+Technology can help by allowing you to scan and keep electronic copies of your 1099 forms securely.

 You can also scan and digitize paper receipts from the prior year, and back them up using cloud-based storage and remote servers.